Trump threatens to try to take back the Panama Canal. Panama's president balks at the suggestion - World News

 “I can proudly proclaim that the Golden Age of America is upon us,” Trump said.
 “There’s a spirit that we have now that we didn’t have just a short while ago.”

-His appearance capped a four-day pep rally that drew more than 20,000 activists and projected an image of Republican cohesion despite the past week's turbulence in Washington with Trump pulling strings from his Mar-a-Lago resort in Florida as Congress worked to avoid a government shutdown heading into the Christmas holiday.
+His appearance capped a four-day pep rally that drew more than 20,000 activists and projected an image of Republican cohesion despite the past week's turbulence in Washington with Trump pulling strings from his Mar-a-Lago resort in Florida as Congress worked to avoid a government shutdown heading into the holidays.

 House Republicans spiked a bipartisan deal after Trump and Elon Musk, his billionaire ally, expressed their opposition on social media.
-Budget hawks flouted Trump's request to raise the nation’s debt ceiling, which would have spared some new rounds of the same fight after he takes office Jan.
-20, 2025, with Republicans holding narrow control of the House and Senate.
+Budget hawks flouted Trump's demand that they raise the nation’s debt ceiling, which would have spared some new rounds of the same fight after he takes office on Jan.
+20, with Republicans holding narrow control of the House and Senate.
 The final agreement did not address the issue and there was no shutdown.

 Trump, in his remarks in Phoenix, did not mention the congressional drama, though he did reference Musk's growing power.
 To suggestions that "President Trump has ceded the presidency to Elon,” Trump made clear, “No, no. That’s not happening.”